 Hornbill uses several tightly integrated marketing tools to assess global market intent across 25 technology areas in real-time.
 The graph above, based only on UK market intent data, shows the market’s reaction to the COVID-19 Tsunami (Turquoise line).

-In March, as lockdowns appeared imminent, the turquoise line took a nosedive, suggesting that demand within the UK service management market had collapsed.
+In March, as lockdowns appeared imminent, the turquoise line took a nosedive, suggesting that demand within the UK service management tool market had collapsed.
 However, by early April, it became clear that service management teams were not looking for solutions, as they were far too busy dealing the initial onslaught.

 In the weeks that followed, the turquoise line grew exponentially, rising significantly above the levels typically seen before the crisis.
 In the initial recovery phase, growth was driven by the market racing to look for three key elements: remote working, digital transformation, and IT transformation.
 In short, guidance to triage the influx and to develop a plan for getting out of the chaos.